-For the year ended 31 December 2023, the recoverable amount of certain intangible assets, for which all related tokens had been delivered, was determined using the fair value less costs of disposal (FVLCD) method.
-FVLCD was based on quoted market prices in active markets for the respective crypto tokens at 31 December 2023, 23:59 UTC, obtained from reputable external sources such as CoinMarketCap.com, Crypto.com, and CoinGecko.com.
+The recoverable amount of certain intangible assets, for which all related tokens had been delivered, was determined using the fair value less costs of disposal (FVLCD) method.
+FVLCD was based on quoted market prices in active markets for the respective crypto tokens at 31 December 2024, 23:59 UTC, obtained from reputable external sources such as CoinMarketCap.com, Crypto.com, and CoinGecko.com.
 These quoted prices are classified as Level 1 inputs in the IFRS 13 fair value hierarchy and were not adjusted for any other factors.